mnlipp/jdrupes-httpcodec/overview.md

 {@link org.jdrupes.httpcodec.Codec.Result}) is
 known from the Charset codecs.
 "Underflow" indicates that more input data is needed in order to complete the decoding of the message.
 "Overflow" indicates that the output buffer is full.
-In addition, {@link org.jdrupes.httpcodec.Codec.Result#getCloseConnection} may indicate that the connection, from which the data is obtained, should be closed after handling the received message[^closing].
-This indication is needed because closing the connection is sometimes required by HTTP to complete a message exchange.
-As a codec cannot close the connection itself, this must be done by the invoker (the supplier of the data stream).

-[^closing]: If the decoded message is a request, the connection must be closed after sending the response.
-If the decoded message is a response, no more data must be sent before closing the connection.
+"Close connection" is usually only set by encoders and indicates that the connection should be closed.
+This is explained in the next section.

 Besides streams with body data, decoders such as an HTTP decoder provide the headers that precede this (payload) data.
 The successful decoding of a header is indicated in the result by
 {@link org.jdrupes.httpcodec.Decoder.Result#isHeaderCompleted}.
 The
 decoded header can be retrieved with
 {@link org.jdrupes.httpcodec.Decoder#getHeader}.
+Of course, if the receive buffer is rather small and the header rather big, it may take several decoder invocations before a header is available.

 Sometimes, HTTP requires a provisional feedback to be sent after receiving the message header.
 Because the decoder cannot send this feedback